BadPingHere/dernal/README.md

 To use this discord bot, please refer to the [wiki](https://github.com/BadPingHere/dernal/wiki) for help with running the bot, configuring it, and running the commands.

 > [!NOTE]
-> For self-hosting, you will need to run dernal with the activitySQL script to use /guild activity/leaderboard commands, /player activity commands, and /giveaway commands.
-Or you can join the [Dernal Support Discord](https://discord.gg/MHbMGjKdfe) discord to use our database.
+> For self-hosting, you will need to run dernal with the activitySQL script to use database related commands.
+You will also need to be running the internal API.

 ## Download